ralf-boltshauser/next-guide/README.md

 We have two ways to pass data.
 Either we just pass it as props.
 Or we can bind the props to the action.
 Both are shown in the `src/app/components/PostItem.tsx` file.

 We adjusted the action to allow a title to be passed, and we pass it in two ways.
 One through the props and one through the action.

+### Possibilities
+This is a very powerful feature.
+We can use this to call APIs, databases, or any other server side code.
+This can be used to create a full stack application with NextJs without ever needing API routes and everything is fully typesafe.